Make College Football Great Again

 It works like this: Each team plays nine conference games, the same number they play under the Big Ten’s current rules.
 Five of these are scheduled in advance, while four are power-paired or “flex” matchups determined only once the season is underway.
 To be more specific:

 - Teams play rivalry games in weeks 2, 4 and 7.
 These matchups are the same every year.
 Week 7 features the most storied rivalries such as Michigan vs. Ohio State — the games that the Big Ten currently plays in the last week of the season.
 The games in weeks 2 and 4 involve secondary or tertiary rivals, such as Ohio State vs. Illinois or Michigan vs. Minnesota.
 Granted, this doesn’t always work out perfectly, since some teams (such as Michigan) have lots of Big Ten rivals and others (here’s looking at you, Maryland) don’t really have any.
-In real life, you might retain some of these games but have others chosen or a random or rotating basis.
+In real life, you might retain some of these games but have others chosen on a random or rotating basis.

 - The matchups in weeks 1 and 3 are based on the previous season’s standings.
 Week 1 is a high-low pairing (the best teams from the previous season play the worst teams) while Week 3 is a high-high pairing (the best teams play the best teams and the worst teams play the worst teams).
 In theory, this gives each team one relatively tough and one relatively easy matchup within the first few weeks of the season.